JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

 ```

 where:
- *  `description` \- (mandatory) a human\-readable plain text describing the build problem.
+ *  `description` (mandatory): a human-readable plain text describing the build problem.
 By default, the `description` appears in the build status text and in the list of build's problems.
 The text is limited to 4000 symbols, and will be truncated if the limit is exceeded.
- * `identity` \- (optional) a unique problem id.
-Different problems must have different identity, same problems \- same identity, which should not change throughout builds if the same problem occurs, e.g. the same compilation error.
-It should be a valid Java id up to 60 characters.
+ * `identity` (optional): a unique problem ID.
+Different problems must have different identity, same problems – same identity, which should not change throughout builds if the same problem, for example, the same compilation error occurs.
+It must be a valid Java ID up to 60 characters.
 If omitted, the `identity` is calculated based on the `description` text.

 [//]: # (Internal note.
 Do not delete.
 "Build Script Interaction with TeamCityd44e948.txt")